laech/laech.github.io/content/posts/2023-09-24-dont-pass-control-flags-downward.md

----
-title: Don't Pass Control Flags Downward
+# Don't Pass Control Flags Downward
-date: 2023-09-24
-draft: false
-slug: dont-pass-control-flags-downward
----

 This is tip 6.2 from [Thinking Forth](https://thinking-forth.sourceforge.net).